-Written collaboratively by SDSU Extension Community Development Field Specialists.
+Written collaboratively by SDSU Extension Community Vitality Field Specialists.

 Marketing Hometown America empowers communities to create a vision to grow.
 Designed as a tool to create dialogue that moves toward action, it can be the spark to help a rural community look at itself in a new way.